ckdextergames/Icarus_mods/README.md

 *Compatible with Icarus Week 88 update, or the current later game build if updated with Icarus Mod Manager.*
 <a name="mod">__Stacking Crop Plots__</a>

-All three tiers of Crop Plots are now stackable, and you can stack up to 20 at a time.
+All four tiers of Crop Plots (including Workshop plots) are now stackable, and you can stack up to 20 at a time.

 ---